Lutetium-Vanadium/anilang/README.md

 let a = <val>
 ```

-Variables can be reassigned to any other value
+Once declared variables can be reassigned to any other value
 ```rust
 a = <val>
 ```